aksel-blaise/dalton/LM3d3/selden-lm3d3.md

 Each section was split at the point of highest curvature along the lateral margins of the projectile.
 A `reference plane` (ref.pl.1) was used to cut each of the four curves along the mid-line of the blade where it intersects with the curves.
-A second reference plane (ref.pl.2) was used to cut the single basal curve and the curve between LMs 04 and
-05. Since ref.pt.0 was used to generate ref.pl.1 and ref.pl.2, either
-could be used to cut the curve between LMs 04 and 05 since both intersect the curve at the same point.
+A second `reference plane` (ref.pl.2) was used to cut the single basal curve and the curve between LMs 04 and 05.
+Since ref.pt.0 was used to generate ref.pl.1 and ref.pl.2, either could be used to cut the curve between LMs 04 and 05 since both intersect the curve at the same point.

 ``` r
 knitr::include_graphics('images/lm3d3.split.sections.png')